 Revamped Distribution Sector Scheme (RDSS)

-The Central Government has notified a reforms-based and results-linked Revamped Distribution Sector Scheme (RDSS) in July, 2021, with an outlay of Rs.3,03,758 crore over a period of five years, from FY 2021-22 to FY 2025-26, with the objective to improve quality, reliability and affordability of power supply to consumers through a financially sustainable and operationally efficient distribution sector.
-The scheme aims to reduce the AT&C losses to pan-India levels of 12-15% and ACS-ARR gap to zero by
+The Central Government has approved a Revamped Distribution Sector Scheme, a Reforms-based and Results-linked Scheme with an outlay of Rs.3,03,758 crore over a period of five years from the financial year 2021-22 to financial year 2025-26 with the objective to improve the quality, reliability and affordability of power supply to consumers through a financially sustainable and operationally efficient distribution sector.
+The scheme aims to reduce the AT&C losses Pan-India levels of 12-15% and ACS-ARR gap to zero by

 It is pertinent to mention that earlier schemes of Deendayal Upadhyaya Gram Jyoti Yojana (DDUGJY), Integrated Power Development Scheme (IPDS) along with Prime Minister Development Package (PMDP-2015) for the erstwhile State of Jammu & Kashmir, have been subsumed in RDSS as per their extant guidelines and under their existing terms & conditions.